Most Popular Stories

 Our reporters work to present fair, knowledgeable coverage that cynics assume is a thing of the past.
 As a nonpartisan, nonprofit organization, we try to bring our readers the stories that other outlets might pass over — nitty-gritty, fact-heavy, and sometimes dense — because, above all else, we trust that they’ll be able to make up their own minds about the news of the day… We, of course, strive to report the news accurately, and when errors happen, aim to correct them as quickly and transparently as possible.

 Reporters who have a vested personal or financial interest in a topic do not report on that topic, and on the occasion that there is a situation that could be perceived as a conflict of interest, it will be disclosed.
 Our reporters do not accept meaningful gifts from any entity that could have an interest in our coverage.
-(In other words: We get a lot of free pens and notebooks.)
 Reporters also refrain from participating in political activity around the topics that we cover, such as campaigning or petitioning.

-As a nonprofit organization, our publisher solicits donations and sponsorships as part of the course of his duties.
-Editorial employees have no specific knowledge of these efforts, and, indeed, CoTMF donors, board members, and operations staff are prohibited by policy from contacting editorial employees about story theme, direction, or content.
+As a nonprofit organization, our CEO solicits donations and sponsorships as part of the course of their duties.
+Editorial employees have no specific knowledge of these efforts, and, indeed, Austin Monitor donors, board members, and operations staff are prohibited by policy from contacting editorial employees about how or what stories should be written.
 We disclose all organization donors, no matter the size of their contributions.
-We post a downloadable list of all contributors at the bottom of each story along with a disclosure statement.
+We post a link to a list of all contributors at the bottom of each story along with a disclosure statement.

 We do not discriminate about sources of support.
 We feel that everyone in our community should have the ability to be involved in our work.
 Though we are not always successful, we strive to include a healthy cross-section of supporters.

-Our Funding: As a 501(c)(3) nonprofit organization, we rely on a combination of subscribing memberships, donations, sponsorships, and community partnerships to carry out our mission.
+Our Funding: As a 501(c)(3) nonprofit organization, we rely on a combination of member-donors, major donors, sponsorships, and community partnerships to carry out our mission.
 A list of donors can be found here.